 For a complete list of providers according to product contact Woody’s Insurance.

 Ancillary Services In Mental Health Care

-Examples of ancillary services include: … Behavioral health services (inpatient and outpatient) As a discipline, behavioral health refers to mental health, psychiatric, marriage, and family counseling and addiction treatment, and it includes services provided by social workers, counselors, psychiatrists, neurologists, and physicians, the National Business Group on Health says.
+Examples of ancillary services include: … Behavioral health services (inpatient and outpatient) As a discipline, behavioral health refers to mental health, psychiatric, marriage, and family counseling and addiction treatment, and it includes services provided social workers, counselors, psychiatrists, neurologists, and physicians, the National Business Group on Health says.
 Behavioral health also includes both mental health and substance use, encompassing a continuum of prevention, intervention, treatment, and recovery support services.